Ingrid Fiskaa: Parliament

 She served as a deputy representative to the Parliament of Norway from Rogaland from 1997 to 2005, and 2009 to 2013.
 She was elected as a permanent representative following the 2021 election.
 She was re-elected in 2025.
 She also became the fifth Vice President of the Storting, continuing in the post following the latter election as well.

 Government

 In November 2009, as a part of Stoltenberg's Second Cabinet, Fiskaa was appointed State Secretary for Erik Solheim in the Ministry of Foreign Affairs.

 Other

 Fiskaa became a board member of Attac Norway in 2004, and leader of the anti-war organization Fredsinitiativet ('The Peace Initiative') in 2005.
 She stepped down from Fredsinitiativet in 2008.
 She has been suggested by peace activist Fredrik Heffermehl as a new member of the Norwegian Nobel Committee.

 Personal life and education

 She hails from Bryne, and has a bachelor's degree from the University of Stavanger.
 In 2009 she graduated with a master's degree in history from the University of Oslo.

 She is currently in a relationship with Olav Martin Barktveit.
-The pair currently reside in Time.
+The pair currently reside in Time Municipality.